redhat-hpc/slinky-on-openshift/README.md

 oc get route -n slurm
 ```

-Using SSH client and openssl, SSH through OpenShift Route proxy to the login pod
+Using SSH client and openssl, SSH through OpenShift Route proxy to the login pod.
+The self signed certificate that openssl complains about is the certificate of the terminating proxy running on the login pod and is fine to disregard.

+Specifically, we are not authenticating the connection between the OpenShift router and the backend login pod inside the OpenShift cluster.

 ```
 ssh -o ProxyCommand="openssl s_client -verify_quiet -quiet -connect <route name>:443 " user1@127.0.0.1